-- i) Average remaining life of grape vines(a) - ii) Average yield per hectare of mature vineyards(b) - iii) Pre-tax discount rate which cash flows are discounted(c) - iv) Annual rate of inflation to cost and revenue inputs(d) - v) Vineyard maintenance costs(e)
+2016 2015 i) Average remaining life of grape vines ^(a) Variable Variable ii) Average yield per hectare of mature vineyards ^(b) 8.0 to 15.5 tonnes per hectare 9.0 to 14.0 tonnes per hectare iii) Pre-tax discount rate which cash flows are discounted $^{\!\!\!(c)}$ 8.0% to 9.0% 8.0% to 9.0% iv) Annual rate of inflation to cost and revenue inputs $^{\!$ 0.0% to 0.8% 0.0% to 1.0% v) Vineyard maintenance costs ^(e) \$7,700 to \$9,200 per hectare \$7,600 to \$9,200 per hectare a) The average remaining life of grape vines is assumed to continue in perpetuity as vines not producing at commercial levels are replaced each year. ^{b)} The average yield is dependent upon the variety of grape grown, as well as the underlying health and age of the vine stock.

-Variable

-9.0 to 14.0 tonnes per hectare

-\$7,600 to \$9,200 per hectare

-Variable

-8.0 to 14.0 tonnes per hectare

-\$7,700 to \$9,200 per hectare

-(a) The average remaining life of grape vines is assumed to continue in perpetuity as vines not producing at commercial levels are replaced each year.

-(b) The average yield is dependent upon the variety of grape grown, as well as the underlying health and age of the vine stock.

-(a) The discount rates used are based upon the long-term pre-tax discount rate within the sector and sub-regions within the Hawke's Bay and Marlborough.
+^d The discount rates used are based upon the long-term pre-tax discount rate within the sector and sub-regions within the Hawke's Bay and Marlborough.
 The rates used are consistent with the Group's long-term cost of capital.

-(al) Grape prices are reviewed annually after taking into consideration various market factors, as well as reviewing the district average pricing report for grapes of similar quality and variety.
-Prices for grapes range from \$1,500 to \$2,600 per tonne, depending on the varietal sold.
+^{d)} Grape prices are reviewed annually after taking into consideration various market factors, as well as reviewing the district average pricing report for grapes of similar quality and variety.
+Prices for grapes range from \$1,500 to \$3,000 per tonne, depending on the varietal sold.
 Subsequent years' grape prices per tonne are then indexed for inflation.

-(e) Vineyard maintenance costs exclude capital expenditure, management fees and lease costs for leased vineyards.
+e) Vineyard maintenance costs exclude capital expenditure, management fees and lease costs for leased vineyards.
 These are separately included within the discounted net cash flow model.
 The Independent Valuer has estimated the total running cost on a per hectare basis, which is variable depending on vineyard management, size and scale of the vineyard being assessed.
 For leased vineyards the actual annual lease cost is used with future lease costs adjusted for the anticipated movements in lease costs as a result of the rent reviews.